Interlocking Concrete Pavers

 to Be ICPI Certified?

-ICPI is an acronym for the Interlocking Concrete Pavement Institute, and professionals who are ICPI certified have earned approval for their abilities to install this type of segmented concrete.
+ICPI is an acronym for the Interlocking Concrete Pavement Institute, and paver contractors who are ICPI certified have earned approval for their abilities to install this type of segmented concrete.
 It’s not easy to become ICPI-certified.
 To earn this professional distinction, installers must attend an ICPI-approved course, pass an exam, and complete a minimum of five projects and 10,000 square feet of installation within five years of completing the course.
 They can then apply to become ICPI-certified.

 Installers who hold this prestigious certification have proven their skills and mastery in the manipulation of interlocking concrete pavers.
 When you’re searching for a professional to help you create your own outdoor space using segmented concrete, make sure you choose a technician who has earned their ICPI certification.